greschner/cpee-worklist/README.md

 ## Installation

-To install and run the project locally, follow these steps:
+To install and run the project locally using Docker Compose, follow these steps:

-1. Clone the repository: `$ git clone https://github.com/your-username/cpee-worklist.git`
+1. Clone the repository: `$ git clone https://github.com/greschner/cpee-worklist.git`
-2. Install dependencies: `$ npm install`
+2. Navigate to the project directory: `$ cd cpee-worklist`
-3. Configure the database connection in `config.js`
+3. Build the Docker images: `$ docker compose build`
-4. Start the server: `$ npm start`
+4. Start the Docker containers: `$ docker compose up`

 ## Usage